kragen/derctuo/segments-and-blocks.md

-instruction that sets the current segment to one of the segment registers; different modes of accessing memory could use different current-segment registers (for example, instruction fetch, data read, and data write); you could use the 8086 "instruction prefix" mechanism where non-default segment registers are selected for a single instruction by a special instruction before it; or some combination.
+instruction that sets the current segment to one of the segment registers; different modes of accessing memory could use different current-segment registers (for example, instruction fetch, data read, and data write); you could use the 8086 “instruction prefix” mechanism where non-default segment registers are selected for a single instruction by a special instruction before it; or some combination.